Platycodon: planting, cultivation, care

 A word from our expert

-Le Platycodon grandiflorus, or ‘large-flowered campanulate’, is a very floriferous perennial plant that produces large star-shaped flowers all summer which resemble curious balloons when still in bud, hence its nickname “balloon flower”.
+Le Platycodon grandiflorus, or “large-flowered bellflower”, is a very floriferous perennial plant that produces large star-shaped flowers all summer that resemble curious balloons when still in bud, hence its nickname “balloon flower”.

 Platycodon’s large pastel flowers are also edible.

-Alongside the classic blue‑violet‑flowered Platycodon such as ‘Mariesii’, there is the white Platycodon ‘Fuji White’, the pink Platycodon and even dwarf Platycodons, notably those of the ‘Astra’ series, which are perfectly suited to be grown in pots on terrace or balcony.
+Alongside the classic violet-blue-flowered Platycodon such as ‘Mariesii’, there is the white Platycodon ‘Fuji White’ and the pink Platycodon, and even dwarf Platycodons, notably those of the ‘Astra’ series, which are perfectly suited to being grown in pots on the terrace or balcony.

-However, Platycodon is not an indoor plant requiring overwintering!
+However, Platycodon is not an indoor plant that needs overwintering!
 Extremely hardy, it fares much better outdoors!

-It is an easy to grow perennial in sun or partial shade, in any well‑drained yet fresh soil.
+It is a perennial easy to grow in full sun or partial shade, in any well-drained yet moist soil.

-Discover our platycodons, these perennials with beautifully shaped flowers, essential for flowering borders of beds or pathways, a rockery or summer containers.
+Discover our platycodons, perennials with beautifully formed flowers, indispensable for flowering borders, beds or paths, rockeries or summer containers.

 Description and botany